 Service to the hospital is an important aspect of all placement options.
 Expected placement options include the Adult Admission Division, the Psychiatric Rehabilitation Division or the Specialty Services Division, which includes the adolescent, geropsychiatry, and medical units.

-The 2014 program is scheduled for May 27-July 18.
+Dates for the 2014 program are May 27-July 18.
 Applications are due each year on April 1.
-If you would like more information about the program, please contact Fern Duncan at 704-894-2445.
+If you would like more information about the program, please contact Rachael Murdock at 704-894-2445.

 Program Application (DOC)